Australian HPV Super Series

-The Australian HPV Super Series is an annual championship held in South Australia and Western Australia featuring velomobiles racing around enclosed circuits for a period between 6 and 24 hours.
+The Australian HPV Super Series, also known as the Adelaide University Australian Human Powered Vehicle (HPV) Super Series under sponsorship and in full, is an annual championship held in South Australia and Western Australia featuring velomobiles racing on enclosed circuits for a duration between 6 and 24 hours.

-The largest event of its kind anywhere in the world, it attracts teams from all around Australia, and even overseas.
+The largest series of its kind anywhere in the world, it attracts teams from across Australia, and even overseas.
 Since 2018, the championship has consisted of six races, culminating in the 24 hour event at Murray Bridge.

-2021 Australian HPV Super Series
+2025 Adelaide University Australian HPV Super Series

 Dates

-Updates during the races at Loxton, Adelaide, and Murray Bridge are live streamed on the AHPVSS Facebook and YouTube pages.
+Updates during the races at Adelaide and Murray Bridge are live streamed on the AHPVSS Facebook and YouTube pages.